 Segment 7 – NZ South Island Road Trip

 This is the home stretch of our South Island journey as we enjoy Abel Tasman before heading to sunny Nelson for a couple of days.
-We like to stay like locals at an Airbnb when in Nelson.
+There are plenty of accommodation options in the Nelson region.
 Next, we will drive to Picton and take the car ferry across to the North Island.
 From there, we drive from Wellington to Auckland.

 Golden sands, coastal forest hikes, and granite cliffs mark Abel Tasman, a national park named for the first European to discover New Zealand in 1642.
 We opted for a coastal cruise into Tonga Island Marine Reserve with the option (which we took) for a coastal walk in sections, meeting back up with the boat later.
 Click here to check for deals.